 Feather palm with sweet, tasty, scented fruits.
-It is native to Brazil, Uruguay and Argentina and it is the only frost-hardy species of palm that can produce delicious fruits in colder climates.
+It is native to Brazil, Uruguay and Argentina and it is the only frost-hardy species of palm that can produce abundant, delicious and useful fruits in colder climates.
 Leaves are blue-silvery, elegantly arching.
 Mature specimens show no damage at -10 C and some have survived to -20 C !
-Butia is easy to grow and thrives in Mediterranean to Tropical conditions.

 Hardy feather palm with sweet, tasty fruits, native to Brazil, Uruguay and Argentina.
-It is the only frost-hardy species of palm that can produce delicious fruits in colder climates.
+It is the only frost-hardy species of palm that can produce abundant, delicious and useful fruits in colder climates.
 The trunk is robust, grey and leaves are elegantly recurved, varying from bluish-grey to green.

 Fruits are round, yellow to orange, edible and delicious for preparing jams, jellies and other desserts.
 Seeds are round and the size depends on the particular form.
 It is a non-domesticated fruit tree, so each specimen is a bit different.
 All fruits are good but some are larger or tastier.
 This palm species takes few years to set the first fruit.
 Fruit set can be expected in just 3-4 years from seed in tropical countries, but can take 10 years in warm temperate or mediterranean climates.

 Butia odorata will succeed in most climates, from temperate to tropical, as large specimens tolerate extremely low and high temperatures.
 Mature specimens show no damage at -10 C and some have survived to -20 C It is fast growing because new leaves are produced abundantly, but it can be very slow to make a trunk.
 It sets fruits when still trunkless, and this is why it is a fast-fruiting species.

 We offer a potted plant of h= 30-40 cm - Cont.
 25 cm, about 3 years old from seed.